bradfordlemley/cra-monorepo-examples/README.md

 FindSourcePkgs(initial package.json)
 ```

 Supports:
 * Transitive source dependencies.
 * Monorepos and private registries.
 * Source entry points.

-## Testing
-Source packages should be testable by the consumer, just like the consumer's own source is tested.

-This facilitates concurrent development of shared components.

-## Source code type
-This proposal does not include a mechansim to describe source code, e.g. language features used.

-The proposal assumes that the consumer knows which source packages it is including and is able to build them, e.g. the included source packages have the same build requirements as the consumer's own source.

 ## Example
 This repo demonstrates many of the use cases supported by this proposal.